Charlotte Caroline Richardson: Life

 Charlotte Richardson was born in Lambeth on 15 May 1795 to Elizabeth and Robert Richardson.
 She was the youngest of three daughters.
-Richardson was educated at the Grey Coat School in York.
 After her father's death in 1804, her mother decided to open a boarding school in Vauxhall for the dual purpose of earning an income as well as ensuring her two oldest children could be educated.
 She decided to temporarily send her youngest, Charlotte, to live with an aunt who, for unknown reasons, failed to return her for a decade.
 It was neither Charlotte or her mother's idea that she should spend her childhood in Hinderwell, Yorkshire.

 In an attempt to reconnect with her family, Richardson wrote a poem in The Ladies' Diary in 1815, explicitly referring to her mother.
 Her mother replied in verse a year later, and Richardson reunited with her immediate family in London.
 All of Richardson's family (her mother and her two older sisters) regularly wrote contributions for the Ladies' Diary.
 In 1841, her mother died, and five years later, Richardson and her sister Elizabeth made a memoir of her life titled Poems, which was derived from her mother's contributions to The Ladies' Diary.

 Her first publications were Waterloo, a Poem on the Late Victory and Isaac and Rebecca, published in 1817.
 The following year Richardson published Harvest, a Poem, in Two Parts: with other Poetical Pieces, which she dedicated to the editor of The Ladies' Diary, the mathematician Charles Hutton.
 In 1823 she published a Gothic novel, The Soldier's Child, or, Virtue Triumphant, and Ludolph, or, The Light of Nature, a Poem.

 In 1826 she married a wharfinger, John Richardson.
 Charlotte Richardson died in Vauxhall on 29 March 1854.